 Is a Portable Air Conditioner the Solution to Uneven Cooling?

 The reason we receive so many uneven cooling complaints in August and September is simple – it’s crunch time.
 This is the hottest part of summer.
 The shortcomings of your air conditioning system may have gone unnoticed when temperatures hovered in the low 90s.
 However, weeks of 105 to 110 degrees will test even the best AC systems.
 The first and most obvious solution is to schedule a service call, so we can inspect your system and see if there’s a problem such as low refrigerant, a malfunctioning fan or a disconnected vent.

-If your AC system checks out, and you are still experiencing warm rooms, a portable AC unit, used during the hottest part of the year, may be the answer.
-Here are few points to keep in mind when considering a portable AC unit.
+If your AC system checks out, and you are still experiencing warm rooms, a portable AC unit, used during the hottest part of the year, maybe the answer.
+Here are a few points to keep in mind when considering a portable AC unit.

 Portable Air Conditioners